meelgroup/meelgroup-website/content/publication/Tacas19.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *Proceedings of Tools and Algorithms for the Construction and Analysis of Systems (TACAS), 2019.*"
+publication = "In *Proceedings of Tools and Algorithms for the Construction and Analysis of Systems (TACAS)*"

 # Featured image thumbnail (optional)